kevintrankt/smart-mirror-readme/README.md

 	```json
 	"widgets2":  ["0",  "6",  "-1",  "3"]
 	```
 8. On the Smart Mirror, login to your user and verify that the widget is showing up on the screen, and verify that data is being logged in the Developer Console.
+If you want to add this widget to the Smart Home Configurator, visit the [smart-mirror-config](https://github.com/kevintrankt/smart-mirror-config) repository and add the widget to `widgets` in `scripts.js`.